Pekadii/call-of-duty-cleaner/README.md

 > Before running the tool, it’s recommended to copy this file from the Call of Duty Documents folder.
 It contains your game settings, graphics configurations, and other preferences.
 > Backing up this file allows you to restore your settings after running the cleaner.

+> [!WARNING]
+> # Understanding the Process:
+> This tool deletes old shader cache files and the Call of Duty Documents folder.
+> Upon re-launching the game, new shader cache files and a new Documents folder will be created with default configurations.
+> Note: You can manually delete these files by navigating to their respective folders.
+The tool provides a convenient, automated way to perform the cleanup.

 > [!TIP]
 > # Instructions for:
 > Call of Duty Cleaner Automatic Path Detection